palamsaiteja333/PREDICTING-THE-EFFICIENCY-OF-ANTI-CANCER-DRUG/README.md

 ```

 ### Step3:
-After Step2, a container will start running which is an instance of the image (devops333/predicting_the_efficiency_of_anti_cancer_drug) and shortly you will get two URL's informing to copy and paste one of these URL's to access the output.
+After Step2, a container will start running which is an instance of the image (**devops333/predicting_the_efficiency_of_anti_cancer_drug**) and when the run is finished, URL's are shown in the terminal informing to copy and paste one of these URL's to access the output.

 **Docker Resource:**